Emma Brogle-Sele

-Emma Brogle (née Sele; born 13 October 1934) is a Liechtensteiner politician and suffragist.
+Emma Brogle (née Sele.
+Born 13 October 1934) is a Liechtenstein politician and suffragist.
 She founded and chaired the Women's Union and in 1983 became the first female member of the Vaduz municipal council and one of the first female councillors in the country.
 She was also a deputy member of the Landtag of Liechtenstein.

 Early life

 Brogle was born on 13 October 1934 in Vaduz, Liechtenstein as the daughter of politician Josef Sele.

 She was able to study at a secondary school in her hometown between 1946 and 1950, in a context where girls rarely had the opportunity to do so.
 She was one of the first women to study at a vocational school and trained to be a saleswoman between 1950 and 1952.

 In 1954, Brogle moved to London, where she worked as an au pair, and two years later she returned to Liechtenstein.
 She soon found work at the Vaduz Tourist Office, where her duties included being responsible for the Princely Collections.

 After her husband's death in 1965, she had to look for work and found it at an international company.